 What is a Mediator’s role?

-The Mediator’s role is to work with the couple going through a relationship breakdown and guide them through the legal process.
+The Mediator’s role is to work with the couple going through a relationship breakdown and guide them through the legal process without blame.
 The mediator structures the meetings, manages the timetable, and helps the couple communicate about topics that matter to them both.
 The Mediator listens and provides another perspective, considers the couple’s aims, and reality tests options with them.
 The Mediator is not permitted to give legal advice or an opinion as to what is in each client’s best interests, as this is the role of the lawyer or solicitor.

 What do I need to know?